Brielle Biermann Rocks Lace-Up Pants In Sultry New Shot

 “Ugh!
 You are so gorgeous!!,” one more chimed in.

 Last week, The Inquisitr shared that Brielle left very little to the imagination in a photo from her beachside getaway to Turks and Caicos.
-In the first image in the series of two, the social media sensation poses with a large collection of rocks just behind her.
-The Don’t Be Tardy star bends over in the shallow ocean water and the timing of the photo is absolutely perfect as there’s a rainbow in the background.
-While clad in a skimpy black bikini, the 22-year-old shows off her flawless figure in a bandeau top and tiny bottoms.
+In the first image in the series of two, the social media sensation posed with a large collection of rocks just behind her.
+The Don’t Be Tardy star bent over in the shallow ocean water, with a rainbow in the background making the timing of the photo absolutely perfect.
+While clad in a skimpy black bikini, the 22-year-old showed off her flawless figure in a bandeau top and tiny bottoms.

-The second photo in the deck is very similar to the first only this time Brielle is kneeling down and sipping her wine.
+The second photo in the deck is very similar to the first — only this time, Brielle is kneeling down and sipping her wine.
 Plain and simple — Brielle is stunning.